Cloudneeti/pci-paas-webapp-ase-sqldb-appgateway-keyvault-oms/README.md

 > **Disclaimer**
 > As stated above, these template are only for pilots or tryouts.
 There are many things that will need to retrofitted for production purposes.
 Please work with your Microsoft rep or reach out to us for consultations
 > **e.g**.
-Configurations for Virtual network address spacing, NSG routing, existing Storage and Databases, existing enterprise-wide OMS workspaces and solutions,Key vault rotation policies, existing AD App and ServicePrincipals and many more.
+Configurations for Custom Host Names, SSL Certs, Virtual network address spacing, NSG routing, existing Storage and Databases, existing enterprise-wide OMS workspaces and solutions,Key vault rotation policies, existing AD App and ServicePrincipals and many more.

 To report issues, please use the GitHub Issues listing